hewison-chris/agora-cl-docs/website/docs/wallet/deterministic.md

 ```

 :::info Recovering many accounts
-Your accounts are generated deterministically from your recovery phrase, so you had 100 validator accounts on the wallet you want to recover, you can easily do so in Prysm.
+Your accounts are generated deterministically from your recovery phrase, so you had 100 validator accounts on the wallet you want to recover, you can easily do so in Agora-cl.
 :::

 | Flag          | Usage         |